ldijkman/ART-ESP32-Touch-TFT-Thermostat/README.md

 FullScreen https://jsfiddle.net/luberth/b6y53cn0/embedded/result/#Result

+-
+-

-This is wat your Arduino IDE should look like, with the TAB files
+This is wat your Arduino IDE should look like, Main File with the TAB files

 ART_ESP32_Thermostat_7_12_2020_ver2.ino => is the Main File